gtrrz-victor/tdd-string-calculator/README.md

         “//|\n1|2|3” should return “6”
         “//sep\n2sep5” should return “7”
         “//|\n1|2,3” is invalid and should return an error (or throw an exception) with the message “‘|’ expected but ‘,’ found at position 3.”

+1. Calling add with negative numbers will return the message “Negative number(s) not allowed: <negativeNumbers>”

+    “1,-2” is invalid and should return the message “Negative number(s) not allowed: -2” “2,-4,-9” is invalid and should return the message “Negative number(s) not allowed: -4, -9”